jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 Extension identifier inclusion is not mandatory, because RDAP does not require that an extension identifier be included in responses merely to make use of new media types or link relation types.
-An RDAP server that includes the "geofeed1" identifier is signalling to clients that it hosts geofeed URLs and will return those URLs in accordance with this specification where they are available.
 The main benefit of including the identifier is that it permits a client to determine that a server does host geofeed URLs, which is useful where a client receives an IP network object without a geofeed URL, for example.

 Although a server may use registered media types in its link objects without any restrictions, it may be useful to define new RDAP